vpolda/Snake-Tank/README.md

 The ESP32 cameras were selected for their independence with the ability to host their own webserver or connect to another remote server.
 While an onboard/connection is preferred, the simpliticy and power management setup would be easier to do.

+A custom four layer PCB was designed for this project using a Signal+power/GND/GND/Signal+power stackup.
+This was done as a learning exercise for PCB best practices.
+The LCD screen is on the bottom side of the board to minimize PCB size.

 ## Getting Started

 ### File Structure